DFSK K-Series: First Generation

 The first generation DFSK K-Series consists of a few different body styles, including a short wheelbase van, a long wheelbase van, a single cab pickup, and a double cab pickup.
 In some parts of the world, all models were sold as variants under the DFM Ministar name.

 DFSK K05 and K07

-The first generation vans were sold as the DFSK K05 and DFM K07 or Dongfeng Sokon K07 depending on the trim levels.
+The first generation vans were sold as the DFSK K05 and DFM K06/ K07 or Dongfeng Sokon K07 depending on the trim levels.

-Prices of the first generation K07 can range from 27,900 yuan to 36,900 yuan in China.
+Prices of the first generation K06/ K07 can range from 27,900 yuan to 36,900 yuan in China.
 An updated version named the K07 II was launched later but changes were minor.

 DFSK K01

 The DFSK K01, DFM K01, or Dongfeng Sokon K01 is the single cab pickup and single cab cutaway cab version of the DFSK K07 microvan, with everything before the B-pillars shared.
 Code named EQ1020TF, the K01 was sold from 2008.
+A joint venture between Iranian Zamyad and DFSK has been producing the K01 since 2016 as the Zamyad Dorka.